 Plasback 2021 NZ (Plasback) operate a mostly bale wrap and silage sheet voluntary and accredited product stewardship scheme.
-It was seen as critical that Plasback, a significant player in the farm plastics recycling sector, was consulted with a focus on resolving all issues where possible.
+Agrecovery reached out to Plasback in July 2021 for comment on the proposed four stream (scheme) GPSS.

-1. Agrecovery reached out to Plasback in July 2021 for comment on the proposed GPSS - a four stream (scheme).
-Plasback provided the MfE with "A minority report on the recommendation for a new farm plastics product stewardship scheme(s) proposed by Agrecovery".
+Plasback provided the MfE with a "A minority report on the recommendation for new farm plastics product stewardship scheme(s) proposed by Agrecovery".
+The report is shown in Appendix E. Agrecovery's response to key points within the Plasback report are as follows: